saurabhsrivastava2009/WalletHubAssignment/README.md

 This is a simple Page Object based Automation Framework on following stack
 1. Java
+2. TestNG
-2. Selenium WebDriver
+3. Selenium WebDriver
-3. WebDriverManager from io.github.bonigarcia
+4. WebDriverManager from io.github.bonigarcia